 When to take the LSAT?

 Because decisions are made on a rolling basis, it is in your best interest to take the LSAT on or before the December administration.
 February test scores may be submitted, however, you may not receive a decision until later in the application cycle.
+Scores from tests taken more than four years before the application cycle will not be considered for admission.

 Registration information for the LSAT and CAS can be found on the LSAC website.
 You may contact LSAC directly by calling 215.968.1001.